Betalabs/engine-phpsdk/README.md

 ## Authentication

-By default all requests are authenticated using already stored token or the user e-mail and password.
-It is possible to disable it using ```mustNotAuthorize``` method:
+By default all requests are authenticated using stored token.
+It is possible to disable using ```mustNotAuthorize``` method:

 ```
  $get = \Betalabs\Engine\Request::get();